 Superior Hammock is a new cottage gear manufacturer based in Minnesota that makes fully integrated hammock shelter systems.
 They’re flagship product is a gathered-end hammock that has the down-filled insulation sewn directly onto it instead of being packaged as a separate underquilt.
 Weighing 36 ounces (including carabiners and tree straps), the Superior Hammock (also the company name) has a temperature range of 30 to 75 degrees.
 It’s insulated with 13 oz of 800 fill power duck down, is 10.25 feet long, with a width 58″.
-It’s also available at a special introductory discount on Kickstarter for a few more days.

 I’m very bullish on the idea of insulated hammocks because they reduce the learning curve for people interested in hammock camping and the need to buy a separate underquilt or sleeping pad to avoid cold-butt syndrome.
 When the temperatures get down to about 70 degrees fahrenheit, you need some sort of back insulation when sleeping in a hammock, much like you need a sleeping pad when camping in a tent on the ground.